uma-pi1/kge/README.md

 - torchviz

 ## Instruction manual
-Run the script `download_all.sh` in the [data/](data/) directory to download and preprocess the datasets.
+Run the script `download_all.sh` in the [data](data/) directory to download and preprocess the datasets.

 The library is used by executing `kge.py`.
 Executing `kge.py` means to create and/or to run a job (Train, test or hyperparameter search).
-The input of a Job is the preprocessed triples and configurations for the computations inside the Job, which are specified in additional configuration files.
+Configurations for the computations inside a Job, are specified in additional configuration files.
 The output of a job is saved in trace and log files.
 A log file contains the terminal output of an executed Job with a timestamp for every operation.
 A trace file is a set of key-value pairs, which contains statistics of events which happened in a Job.
-For a Train Job, this includes statistics of the epochs and evaluation rounds.
+E.g., for a Train Job, this includes statistics of the epochs and evaluation rounds.
 Additionally, configuration files including all the configurations and checkpoints are saved.
 Checkpoints entail models with their parameters as well as configurations, results and other useful data.

 To execute any Job, the following debug parameters have to be set:
-<command> <additional configuration file> <job.device>
+`<command> <additional configuration file> <configuration parameters>`

-ALternatively, run in the console:
+Alternatively, run in the console:
-`python3 kge.py <command> <additional configuration file>`
+`python3 kge.py <command> <additional configuration file> <configuration parameters>``

 Commands specify which part of `kge.py` is executed.
 Configuration files modify different Jobs and change or supplement the default settings.
+Additionally, instead of specifying a configuration in the configuration file, it can be specified as a debug parameter.

 ### Commands
 See available commands: `kge.py --help`